amdharness/amdharness-app/README.md

 As a part of [AmdHarness bootstrap projects set](https://github.com/amdharness), the loader.js serves as primary entry point of main code base.
 Under AmdHarness the app/index.html and any HTML page( like test ) comprize the embedded JS and CSS only for initial one-page UI, often as "loading..." animation.
 The loading page specific resources (CSS, images, some JS) are meant to be compiled-in into HTML.

 In second phase the ```<script src="../loader/loader.js" type="text/javascript"    ></script>``` upon page load lazily will initiate main application screen resources: JS, CSS, templates as AMD modules.
 The production version of loader.js will be assembled from compiled and compressed JS of most reused modules along with templates and CSS-es.
-Beyound the main app screen remaining UI could be loaded lazily on demand by usual AMD means.
+Beyond the main app screen remaining UI could be loaded lazily on demand by usual AMD means.

 Reusable application-wide resources
 -----------------------------------